 The Jones Act Ohio Law Compensates Injured Ship Workers On Ohio River

-Workers on transport vessels on the Ohio River, Lake Erie, and other inland waterways, who are injured on the job, and are seeking rightful compensation, may be covered under the Jones Act.
+Workers on transport vessels on the Ohio River, Lake Erie, and other inland waterways, who are injured on the job, and are seeking rightful compensation, may be covered under Ohio maritime law.

 Jones Act coverage supports a wide range of American industries, including cargo and materials shipping on navigable waters, including inland waterways like the Great Lakes and the Ohio River.

-Joe Lyon is an Ohio catastrophic injury attorney and Jones Act lawyer experienced in filing successful workplace injury claims on behalf of victims and their family.
+Joe Lyon is an Ohio catastrophic injury attorney and maritime lawyer experienced in filing successful workplace injury claims on behalf of victims and their family.